 How to improve your credit score

 There are many ways to go about improving your credit score but fundamentally it does take time and requires you to maintain a healthy credit history.
 There is no ‘quick fix’ or shortcut when it comes to improving your credit score.
 A good credit score can help you secure favourable borrowing rates to help you with life’s big purchases so it’s worth the effort.

-- Actively monitor and check your credit file for errors, making sure to alert providers and credit reporting bodies if you believe the information they hold is incorrect
+- Actively monitor and check your credit file for errors, making sure to alert providers and credit reporting bodies if you believe the information they hold is incorrect.

 Finally, it does help to understand the key elements that influence a credit score.
 Our Learning Hub article How is my credit score calculated is a good place to start.